swxtchio/cloudSwXtch-support/Azure/Templates/README.md

 Using the template once it has been installed to your subscription is easy.
 Within the Azure Portal navigate to the template and choose **Deploy**.

-1. Log into the Azure Portal
+1. Log into the Azure Portal.
-2. Navigate to the template
+2. Navigate to the template.
-   - Find the resource group holding the template then select the template
+   - Find the resource group holding the template then select the template.
    - Or, use the "Search resource, services, and docs" bar (G+/) and enter "cloudSwxtch-from-vm-image" in the search.
 This will take to directly to the template.
 Select the template.
-3. Click "Deploy" to launch the template UI
+3. Click "Deploy" to launch the template UI.